 Solar Panel Efficiency

 Solar panel efficiency is a measure of total energy converted into electrical energy and is usually expressed as a percentage.
 Residential and commercial solar panels have an average efficiency rating of 15 to almost 23%, but researchers have developed more efficient PV panels in laboratories.
-The most efficient solar panels are commonly a dark, non-reflective color, and usually black solar cells (monocrystalline) are more efficient than blue solar cells (polycrystalline).
+The most efficient solar panels are commonly dark, non-reflective colors, and black solar cells (monocrystalline) are more efficient than blue solar cells (polycrystalline).

-Solar panel efficiency ratings can vary between manufacturers and models, and SunPower Maxeon produces some of the most efficient solar panels currently on the market.
+Solar panel efficiency ratings can vary between manufacturers and models, and SunPower Maxeon currently produces some of the most efficient solar panels on the market.
 However, high-efficiency solar panels are often more expensive per watt, so they are not ideal for all solar customers.
-Solar panel efficiency is most important when unshaded roof space is limited, and less critical when no space limitations exist.
+Solar panel efficiency is most important when unshaded roof space is limited and less critical when no space limitations exist.

 Type Of Solar Module